 |6||Same as "5" with the addition of a battle rifle M1A/AR-15||Same as "5" with the addition of a compact 1911|

 I was recently chastised for omitting a shogun from the battery or having a "shotgun battery."
 Oops!
 Not being either wealthy nor a "collector" I tend to try to limit things to those that are truly useful so I don't see making a shotgun "battery."
-I would recommend the inclusion of a 12 gauge pump or semiauto shotgun (I'd probably choose a Remington 870 or 11-87) configured with two barrels.
+I would recommend the inclusion of a 12 gauge pump or semiauto shotgun (I'd probably choose a Remington 870, 11-87, or a Mossberg 590, 930,) configured with two barrels.
 An 18" or 20" rifle sighted barrel for defensive use and a 24" ribbed barrel with either an adjustable choke or choke tubes for hunting.
 (Why 24"?
 Because longer barrels offer very little increase in velocity or range with typical ammunition and the 24" barrel makes the shotgun very fast handling in the field.)

-And just to round things out, here's a list of cartridges I wish they would reintroduce or make and a short list of some improvements to existing firearms or new firearms I'd like to see.
+And just to round things out, here's a list of cartridges I wish they would popularize, reintroduce, or make, and a short list of some improvements to existing firearms or new firearms I'd like to see.